 Capsular or other soft-tissue interposition on the palmar side (osteochondral injuries)

 This lateral x-ray of the carpus demonstrates the pattern of lunate dislocation, which can be an indication for this combined approach.

 2. Surgical anatomy

-Make a straight skin incision beginning proximal and ulnar to Lister’s tubercle, and ending distally at the level of the 3rd carpometacarpal joint.
+Make a straight skin incision beginning proximal and ulnar to Lister’s tubercle and ending distally at the level of the 3rd carpometacarpal joint.

-4. Elevate the skin flap
+Elevation of the skin flap